d-darwin/darwin-vue-ui/README.md

 createApp(App)
   .use(darwinStudioUiPlugin, {
+    // Plugin options
-    resetStyles: true // default is true so you don't have to specify it here })
+    resetStyles: true // default is true so you don't have to specify it explicitly })
   .mount("#app");
 ```